ntrupin/abstractml/README.md

 }
 ```

-Using LineScript's Runtime Compiler, the LineScript example displays the same exact output as the HTML example... and the developer wrote half as much code!
+Using LineScript's Runtime Compiler, the LineScript example displays the same exact output as the HTML example... and the developer wrote nearly half as much code!
 Also, the LineScript part looks so much neater, don't you think?
 Writing LineScript is much nicer than HTML, and it doesn't require as much effort to write.
 So, why LineScript?
 Because it is shorter, easier, and cleaner.

 ## CSS/JS Capabilities